-In 2023, Wilsonville is a welcoming, family-friendly city community competing successfully as one that is one of Oregon's leading premier destination cities, investing in its tourism, meetings, leisure and recreation strengths, amenities and services to provide compelling year-round experiences.
+In 2023, Wilsonville is a welcoming, family-friendly community that is one of Oregon's premier destination cities, investing in tourism, meetings, leisure and recreation strengths, amenities and services to provide compelling year-round experiences.

 Our Mission Statement

 The following is the mission statement for Wilsonville in regard to tourism management in a manner that is collaborative, sustainable and customer-focused.